bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

 https://github.com/bertofurth/Seagate-Central-Samba

-It is technically possible to try the new kernel on a Seagate Central without upgrading the samba service however it will simply mean that samba / Windows Networking style file sharing will not operate!
+It is technically possible to try the new kernel on a Seagate Central without upgrading the samba service however, it will simply mean that samba / Windows style file sharing will not operate!
 All of the other services on the Seagate Central, such as the web management interface, the ssh/sftp/ftp servers and the Twonky DLNA media server, will still work.

 ### NTFS external drive "write" support (Soon to be fixed in kernel v5.15??)
 Initially, this project will only support "read" access to externally